Eclipses, Cosmic Clockwork of the Ancients

 r27

-lunar orbit per rotation
+lunar orbits per rotation

 c27

-lunar orbit per day
+lunar orbits per day

 Before clocks, it was possible but not easy to know the time of day using solar angle.
-On the inclined, rotating earth, solar angle changes with the seasons, and the sun is not visible at night.
-Stellar angles are not the same at the same solar time each night of the year because days and rotations are distinct subdivisions.
+On the inclined, rotating earth, solar angle changes with the seasons.
+And, the sun is not visible at night.
+Stellar angles are not the same at the same solar time each night of the year because days and rotations are distinct temporal subdivisions.
 Night timekeeping is sidereal timekeeping while day timekeeping is solar.
 During the daylight hours, only a total solar eclipse allows readily observing sidereal time and lunar position.

 Equating lunar motion with days is not straightforward.
 However, in due time, sidereal counting reveals the ratio.
 Using a long duration of counts, days per lunar orbit (dl) can be determined from rotations per lunar orbit (rl).
-The accumulating difference between lunar orbit per rotation (lr) and lunar orbit per day (ld) is 0.00010 lunar orbits (0.035976°).
+The difference between lunar orbit per rotation (lr) and lunar orbit per day (ld) is 0.00010 lunar orbits (0.035976°).
 The difference equals 0.00009993 circumference (cir/10,006.7).
 In 365 lunar orbits there are 9,999.709 rotations, in 366 lunar orbits, there are 9,999.728 days.
 Rounding to the nearest integer:

 In 365 lunar orbits there are 10,000 rotations.